-Did you know that over half of accidental deaths that occur in or around the home are due to a slip or fall?
-One way to cut down the chances of this happening to you, family, or friends is to make your backyard safe with lighting.
+Did you know that over half of the accidental deaths that occur in or around the home are due to a slip or fall?
+One way to cut down the chances of this happening to you, your family, or your friends is to make your backyard safe with lighting.

-Putting lighting in your backyard, especially along any paths ensures anyone back there can safely navigate the space while enjoying a barbeque or family party.
+Putting lighting in your backyard, especially along any path ensures anyone back there can safely navigate the space while enjoying a barbeque or family party.

 Are you interested in lighting up your backyard, but unsure where to start?
 Keep reading for five of our best tips when considering outdoor pathway lighting.